A non-exponential extension of Sanov's theorem via convex duality: Compactness of sub-level sets of in

 Given $\epsilon > 0$, choose $\lambda > 0$ large enough that $(\epsilon + \rho(0) + c)/\lambda \le \epsilon$.
 Then choose $m$ large enough that $\rho(\lambda\psi 1_{\{\psi \ge m\}}) \le \epsilon + \rho(0)$, which is possible because of assumption \eqref{def:strongcramer-condition}.
 It then follows from \eqref{pf:strongcramer1} that $\int_{\{\psi \ge m\}}\psi\,d\nu \le \epsilon$, and the proof is complete. \end{proof}

-Several extensions of Sanov's theorem to stronger topologies rely on what might be called a ``strong Cram\'er condition.''
+We refer to \eqref{def:strongcramer-condition} as the \emph{strong Cram\'er condition}.
+Several extensions of the classical form of Sanov's theorem to stronger topologies rely on what might be called a ``strong Cram\'er condition.''
 For instance, if $\psi : E \rightarrow \R_+$ is continuous, the results of Schied \cite{schied1998cramer} indicate that Sanov's theorem can be extended to the $\psi$-weak topology if (and essentially only if) $\log\int_Ee^{\lambda\psi}\,d\mu < \infty$ for every $\lambda \ge 0$; see also \cite{wang2010sanov,eichelsbacher1996large}.
-It may seem natural to guess that the analogous condition in our general setting is $\rho(\lambda\psi) < \infty$ for all $\lambda \ge 0$, but it turns out this is not enough.
-We refer to \eqref{def:strongcramer-condition} as the \emph{strong Cram\'er condition}, noting that this condition was heavily inspired by the work of Owari \cite{owari2014maximum} on continuous extensions of monotone convex functionals.
-The following simple lemma is worth stating for emphasis: